joshuaroyar/thrustlab/docs/AUTHENTICATION.md

-task 1: Implement the authentication system for this website.
+Task: Implement the authentication system for this website.
 The frontend for sign-up and login pages is already done.
 You need to create the backend logic to handle user registration, login, and session management.

+Backend Used: Supabase

 # Authentication System Documentation